opr/bloc/docs/README.md

 You can download Yarn from [https://yarnpkg.com](https://yarnpkg.com).

+# Running the project

+- Run `yarn install` before doing anything.

+- Edit the `webpack.config.js`, if you need webpack-dev-server to proxy another URL, then uncomment the `devServer.proxy` config value and set `target` to be the URL of the site you're working on.
+This is what webpack-dev-server will proxy to.
+If you're just using the `index.html` file that comes with this, then leave it as it is.

+- Connect to `http://localhost:3000` and marvel at the react hot module reloading and the css injection.

 # What is bloc?

 Bloc is a system designed by [Darwin Digital](http://darwindigital.co) which enables and facilitates rapid front-end